 To help combat this, some enterprises lock down users’ devices so they can’t access the internet, install software, print documents remotely, and more.
 However, this makes employees, and thus the business, much less productive.
 It’s also incredibly frustrating to people just trying to do their jobs.
 As a result, users sometimes try to bypass those restrictions without understanding the implications.

-IT teams trying to harden the endpoint OS, therefore, continually struggle between security and productivity requirements.
-To eliminate having to choose between them, IT shops are turning to OS isolation technology.
+IT teams trying to harden the endpoint OS, therefore, continually struggle between security and productivity requirements, especially in 2021 when so much of the workforce is working remotely.

 OS isolation technology gives you the benefits of an extremely hardened endpoint without interrupting user productivity.
 It works by splitting each end-user device into multiple local virtual machines, each with its own operating system.
 Everything an end-user does happens in prescribed operating systems, which run side-by-side with complete separation.

 To enhance system hardening and productivity, you may run two zones: One is dedicated for privileged use and is extremely hardened.
 It’s fully locked down and limited to accessing sensitive data and systems.
 The other is reserved for general corporate work and has more relaxed security restrictions.
-It’s open to the internet, used for email and non-privileged information.
+It’s open to the internet, used for email, chat applications, and non-privileged information.

 Any cyber criminals that infiltrate the corporate zone are contained within that operating system.
 They cannot reach the privileged zone or even see that it exists.
 You can also configure that corporate zone to be non-persistent so that it’s wiped clean at specified intervals for added protection.

-With Hysolate, users are empowered to do all of the below (and more) in the less restricted corporate zone, without putting the privileged zone at risk:
+Hysolate provides a full OS isolation solution, so Security and IT can “harden” an OS on a employee or contractor’s untrusted device.
+With Hysolate Workspace, users are empowered to do all of the below (and more) in the less restricted corporate zone, without putting the privileged access OS at risk:

 - Full web browsing to any website